multycloud/multy-docs/docs/getting-started.md

 <summary>Profile Configuration</summary>
 <div>

-Run `aws configure`, which stores the credentials in a file that Multy then reads from.
+Run `aws configure`, which stores the credentials in an AWS local profile.

-Access keys can be automatically fetched by Multy from your `profile` configuration.
+Access keys are automatically fetched by Multy from your `profile` configuration.

 ```bash
 > aws configure